WHY THE PROFILE PICTURES OF YOUR EMPLOYEES MATTERS

-Booking a proper executive portraits shoot for your employees and the executive team is one of the most underrated tools to truly empower a team.
+Booking a proper executive portrait shoot for your employees and the executive team is one of the most underrated tools to truly empower a team.

-To create with them a portrait at the level of their own individual ambitions, making them feel seen and recognized goes way beyond having a ping pong table in the break room.
-A solid headshot is a tool that will make them feel confident and proud of the person they are becoming in your company.
-Speak about bringing real value to your team.
+To create with them a professional portrait at the level of their own individual ambitions, making them feel seen and recognized goes way beyond having a ping pong table in the break room.
+A solid modern headshot is a tool that will make them feel confident and proud of the person they are becoming in your company.
+Speak about bringing real value to your team 😃

 'YES OK, BUT WE TRIED, IT WAS A BIG FAIL.'

 I speak from a fully personal experience here.
-A long (not so long actually) time ago, I was in the middle of another life where I was working in the corporate world, in the medical device industry.
+A long (not so long actually) time ago, I was in the middle of another professional life where I was working in the corporate world, in the medical device industry in Paris.
 (Yes... completely different environment than my current one !)

-Here was my first experience of being photographed by a professional, as one of the companies I worked for decided to have all of the team have a headshot.
+Here was my first experience of being photographed by a professional, as one of the companies I worked for decided to have all of the team have a professional headshot.
 I remember being super excited by the idea.
-Not really knowing what to wear, I Googled, read many different things and tried something new on the day of the shoot (which would end up being a mistake among the others).
+Not really knowing what to wear for my professional photo, I Googled, read many different things and tried something new on the day of the shoot (which would end up being a mistake among others).

-Here I am, on a nice morning in front of the camera, quite uncomfortable.
-The photographer, not super talkative, took different images while I was trying to pose myself... in an outfit I wasn't used to wear, which added to the unease of the situation.
-2 weeks later I receive an email from our head fo communication with my headshot and...
+Here I am, on a nice morning, shy in front of the camera, quite uncomfortable.
+The portrait photographer, not super talkative, took different photos while I was trying to pose myself... in an outfit I wasn't used to wear, which added to the unease of the situation.
+2 weeks later I receive an email from our head fo communication with my corporate headshot and...
 I don't look at my best, body shape wise but most of all, I don't really recognize myself as the expression is weird.

-Results : No wish at all to use it on my Linkedin.
+Results: No wish at all to use it as my Linkedin profile picture.
 THANK YOU BUT, NO THANK YOU!
-So this is a typical example of a complete waste of money as if your employees don't like their picture, they won't use it on Linkedin and you can't force them to do so!
+So this is a typical example of a complete waste of money as if your employees don't like their executive headshots, they won't use it on Linkedin and you can't force them to do so ....

 HOW TO MAKE SURE IT IS A 110% SUCCESS STORY

-The basic principle is: if someone likes her/his headshot, there are 99,99% chance they will feel super happy to use it on Linkedin.
+The basic principle is: if someone likes her/his professional headshot, there are 99,99% chance they will feel super happy to use it as their Linkedin profile picture.

-#1 You don't want the same types of fo portraits than your competitors
+#1 You don't want the same type of fo portraits than your competitors

 #2 Preparation is half of the job

-However, what you and your team can prepare (and the photographer you book should help you on that) is what to wear!
-Or send them this link as it will give them guidelines to feel on point on the photoshoot day and avoid unnecessary stress.
+However, what you and your team can prepare (and the professional photographer you book should help you with that) is the best cloths to wear on professional photos!
+Giving them guidelines on clothing and accessories for their pictures will make them feel on point on the portrait shoot day and avoid unnecessary stress.

 #3 View the images directly on site with the photographer

-It is quite personal to each photographer, but for corporate shoots, you might want to prioritize photographers that show the images directly.
-It allows each and every employee to choose their favorite directly on site and feel super happy about it.
+It is quite personal to each headshot photographer, but for corporate portrait shoots, you might want to prioritize photographers that show the images directly.
+It allows each and every employee to choose their favorite directly on-site and feel super happy about it.

 #4 Put all your chances on your side by hiring a makeup artist.. even if just for touch ups

-It might seem like nothing, but you would not believe how a little bit of translucide powder can change everything!
-At work, everyone is busy managing their own day and projects and when they arrive for their headshot, the day might already be quite advanced...
-So to have a bit of powder for the men and a bit of more advanced touch ups for the women will feel good and the results will definitely feel way neater from scratch.
+It might seem like nothing, but you would not believe how a little bit of translucid powder can change everything!
+At work, everyone is busy managing their own day and projects and when they arrive for their professional headshot, the day might already be quite advanced...
+So to have a bit of powder for the men and a bit of more advanced touch-ups for the women will feel good and the results will definitely feel way neater from scratch.

 #5 Editing: Everybody's best friend

-Do yourself a favor, choose a photographer that provides image editing and retouching.
-Find here why.
+Do yourself a favor, choose a professional photographer that provides image editing and retouching.
 There is nothing worse than a '3pm wrinkled shirt' or a 'headshot day - middle of the forehead's blemish' to make your team feel bad.